Symptoms may be made worse by trouble with the treatment plan, other illness, or progression of disease. Examples include:

 - Calcium channel blockers to lower blood pressure

-- ACE inhibitors to widen blood vessels
+- angiotensin-converting enzyme (ACE) inhibitors to widen blood vessels

 You may also be given medicine to: